vokya/03-content-first/index.md

 # Anna Vokounová

 ## About Me
-I am Anna, a junior graphic designer who enjoys illustration and likes to play a part in meaningful projects🫶
+I am Anna, a junior graphic designer who enjoys illustration and likes playing a part in meaningful projects🫶
 ## My Story

 ![Anna working on a notebook .](about-me-photo.jpg)